Museum Ship Weekend – 2023

 W4BSF on the air!

 The Big South Fork Amateur Radio Club has been approved by both the event coordinator and the museum to activate a special event station for the Museum Ship Weekend.
 We will be operating under our club call sign of W4BSF on both 20- and 40-meters with spotting via DX Summit’s web site.
-Our station will be focused on SSB (phone/voice) but we may also have a digital presence as well.
+Our station will be focused on SSB (phone/voice) and hope to have at least two (2) stations on the air at the same time.
 Operating hours will be determined by access to the museum and the number of volunteers we have available to us.

 Big South Fork Amateur Radio Club